 Some may even argue that there are actually more flavors as strains can differ in flavor depending on cultivation.
 Different growers can end up with slightly different flavors due to differences in growing conditions such as climate, fertilizers, soil type, farming techniques, or daylight length.
 These can all have a meaningful effect on the development of a critical cannabis compound called terpenes.

 Terpenes are aromatic oily compounds that reside in the same cannabis glands that produce the cannabinoids THC and CBD called trichomes.
 This pungent oil is responsible for the flavor and smell distinctive to each cannabis strain.
 Terpenes are also responsible for scents in other plants and fruits.

 (Aside from affecting flavor, terpenes also interact with other plant compounds such as cannabinoids, creating a so-called “entourage effect.”
 Researchers at the University of British Columbia recently confirmed that terpenes work in tandem with THC to enhance the efficacy of cannabis strains to deliver these psychoactive effects.)

 More than 100 different terpenes and terpenoids have been identified, creating a diverse palate of cannabis flavors, every strain has its own unique terpene profile.
-Some of the more notable cannabis flavors are Berry, Citrus, Grape, Pine, Lavender, Mango, Pineapple, Lemon, Coffee, Mint, Peach, Pine, Tobacco, and Vanilla.
+Some of the more notable cannabis flavors are Berry, Citrus, Grape, Pine, Lavender, Mango, Pineapple, Lemon, Coffee, Mint, Peach, Tobacco, and Vanilla.